Finite quotients of abelian varieties with a Calabi-Yau resolution: Cyclicity of the pointwise stabilizers of loci of codimension 3 and 4

 We start proving lemmas towards Proposition \ref{prop-justshowFcyc}.
 The first lemma classifies all possible finite order elements in $\mathrm{Aut}(B,0)$ of determinant one acting freely in codimension $2$, when $B$ is an abelian fourfold.

-\lem[lem-allelements]{Let $B$ be an abelian fourfold, and $g\in\mathrm{Aut}(B,0)$ be a finite order element such that $\grp{g}$ acts freely in codimension $2$ on $B$.
-Then the order of $g$ and the matrix of a generator of $\grp{g}$ are given in Table \ref{tab-allelements}, together with the restrictions on $B$, if any.}
+\lem[lem-allelements]{Let $B$ be an abelian fourfold, and $g\in\mathrm{Aut}(B,0)$ be a finite order element of determinant one such that $\grp{g}$ acts freely in codimension $2$ on $B$.
+Then the order of $g$ and the matrix of a generator of $\grp{g}$ are given by a row of Table \ref{tab-allelements}.
+That row of Table \ref{tab-allelements} also gives some necessary conditions on $B$.}